microsoft/FluidFramework/examples/utils/migration-tools/README.md

 TODO: Detail usage of the Migrator

-### `SimpleLoader`

-See documentation for `SimpleLoader` [here](./src/simpleLoader/README.md).  `SimpleLoader` is used in place of a `Loader` and is used by the `Migrator`.

 ### Code loader

+TODO: this is kind of externalized now.
-To migrate between two different code versions, you must also provide a code loader to the `SimpleLoader` that is capable of loading those two respective code versions.
+To migrate between two different code versions, you must also provide a code loader that is capable of loading those two respective code versions.
 This uses the usual `ICodeDetailsLoader` interface.

 ### `DataTransformationCallback`